kenyasullivan/Information-Security/Document-Archive/images/readme.txt

-Use this forlder for linked images and logos
+Use this forlder for linked images and logos.
+Materiel in this folder may be subject to copyright or other intelectual property restrictions.